SvenTiigi/STLocationRequest/README.md

 }
 ```

-Or you conform to the `STLocationRequestControllerDelegate` and set the set `locationRequestController.delegate = self`
+Or you conform to the `STLocationRequestControllerDelegate` and set your `ViewController` as the delegate on the `STLocationRequestController` (`locationRequestController.delegate = self`).

 ```swift
 // MARK: STLocationRequestControllerDelegate